 Temporary Rooms or Structures

 Adding partitions or cubicles to an existing space won’t be the right solution for every situation.
 In some cases, you may need to go a step further.
-For instance, many large companies may decide to perform regular medical screening, including coronavirus testing, to make sure their employees are free from the virus.
+For instance, many large companies may decide to perform regular medical screening, including illness testing, to make sure their employees are free from the virus.
 For companies that want to get people back to work as quickly as possible, providing frequent tests or medical screening may help ensure there’s no risk of inadvertently spreading the virus among the workforce.

 There are a couple of options to meet this need:

-- A tented outdoor room, which can be configured with partitions and cubicles to provide spaces for COVID-19 testing and medical exams
+- A tented outdoor room, which can be configured with partitions and cubicles to provide spaces for testing and medical exams

 - A customized container, which can be delivered and outfitted to provide testing or exam facilities.
 These structures also provide secure storage and are fully weather-proof for outdoor environments.
 They can even include solar collectors or generators.

 Choosing one of these options means you’re able to screen employees before they actually get inside the workplace.
 They can also work as screening and isolation spaces for an employee who starts to feel ill while at work.
 These temporary facilities can provide enough room to screen employees for the virus and even perform basic medical exams.
-This way, you can make sure that anyone who has symptoms of COVID-19, or who tests positive for the virus, is sent home before they have the chance to potentially infect anyone else at work.
+This way, you can make sure that anyone who has symptoms of illness, or who tests positive for a virus, is sent home before they have the chance to potentially infect anyone else at work.

 Simple Additions Help You Care for Your Employees—and Your Business